 Simple Update, Big Impact

-Adding some extra text to meeting responses can have a big impact.
+Adding some extra text to responses to calendar meeting requests can have a big impact.
 It’s the kind of simple but useful change that people often don’t know about.
 Discovering the hidden corners of Microsoft 365 is delightful, at least to me…

 We explore all sorts of dark corners of Office 365 apps as we build content for the Office 365 for IT Pros eBook.
 In this case, the corner proved to be full of sweetness and light!